-Our mission is to promote the economic and social inclusion of young people in the Middle East.
+To promote the social and economic inclusion of young people in the Middle East

 What We Do